kief/infrastructure-as-code.com/_patterns/core-stack/template-stack.md

 It is a red flag when a parameter is used as a conditional that decides whether to create large chunks of infrastructure.
 An example would be a parameter that indicates whether or not to provision a database cluster.
 If some instances require a database, and some do not, it may be preferable to split the database cluster into its own stack.
 The decision is then taken at a higher level of which stacks to provision.
 This keeps each stack simple, and easier to test.

-== Alternative approaches
+## Alternative approaches

-Some teams use the [singleton stack anti-pattern](singleton-stack.adoc) to manage multiple instances of a stack.
+Some teams use the [singleton stack anti-pattern](singleton-stack.html) to manage multiple instances of a stack.
 This involves creating a new copy of the stack definition code for each new environment or other instance.
 While this is a straightforward approach to implement, it makes it difficult to keep each instance consistent.

 A variation of the singleton stack is the [wrapper stack pattern](wrapper-stack.adoc).
 Each stack instance has a separate definition.
 However, the bulk of the infrastructure code is contained in a [stack module](stack-module.adoc), a library which is imported into the stack definition.
 This way the code is declared once - in the module - and re-used across each stack instance.
 Each stack definition is effectively used as a mechanism to define parameter values for its stack instance.

-== Testing stack definitions
+## Testing stack definitions

 When making changes to an infrastructure stack definition, being able to provision a test instance enables you to test your changes before applying them to your production stack instance.
 As an individual engineer making changes to infrastructure code, you can provision and test your changes on your own sandbox instance before committing changes.
 As a team, you can use [Continuous Integration](https://martinfowler.com/articles/continuousIntegration.html) and [Continuous Delivery](https://martinfowler.com/bliki/ContinuousDelivery.html) to facilitate a consistent and reliable process for testing and delivering changes to your infrastructure.
 There are a number of considerations for [testing infrastructure changes](../stack-testing/README.adoc) effectively.

-== Managing consistent test environments
+## Managing consistent test environments

 For infrastructure that is used to run software developed by other teams, using the same stack definition to create instances for various test and review environments (e.g. "dev", "qa", "staging", "preprod", "uat", etc.) ensures that any given build of the software is running on a production-like environment.
 Delivering software and infrastructure changes through [pipelines](../stack-pipelines) can make change management and release processes easier, faster, more reliable, and more compliant.